Azurblau/AzBot/README.md

 - All links are normally bidirectional (see also: Wall = Suicide parameter or Direction = Forward/Backward).
 - Bots can take any route with tendency towards the shortest.
 - Bots stubbornly move towards the next node unless they enter another node at time of path refresh (occurs roughly every second).
 Link wisely.
 - Bots may aim too perfect, the precision can be changed inside `sv_config.lua` with the option `D3bot.FaceTargetOffshootFactor`.
-(Suggestion for the fix by [STEAM_0:0:105668971])
+(Suggestion for the fix by [Sigilmare])

 ![Bots in action](./media/screenshot2.jpg)